 Cash provided by operating activities from continuing operations was \$141.0 million in fiscal 2010, an increase of \$108.4 million compared to fiscal 2009.
-Principal drivers for this increase were an increase in net income of \$23.9 million, favorable payment terms on certain contracts resulting in significant deferred revenue of \$25.5 million, timing on cash collections of receivables of \$22.2 million, and a non-recurring payment of \$40 million made in conjunction with the legal settlement with TX HHSC and Accenture in December 2008, offset by \$18.8 million of insurance recoveries.
+Principal drivers for this increase were an increase in net income of \$23.9 million; favorable payment terms on certain contracts, principally the United Kingdom Flexible New Deal, resulting in significant deferred revenue of \$25.5 million; timing on cash collections of receivables of \$22.2 million; and a non-recurring payment of \$40 million made in conjunction with the legal settlement with TX HHSC and Accenture in December 2008, offset by \$18.8 million of insurance recoveries.
 The legal settlement was recorded as an expense in fiscal 2008 but not paid until fiscal 2009.